MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 1. From the home tab in the HoloLens Feedback Hub, select **Report a problem**.

 1. In the **Enter your feedback** section, summarize your feedback.
-To type, tap the text field and a holographic keyboard will appear.
+To type, tap the text field and a holographic keyboard appears.
 Then, select **Next**.
 To edit your response to any step after you’ve chosen **Next**, select **Edit**, which is to the top right of the text field.

 1. In the **Choose a category** section, select **Apps** and **Microsoft Remote Assist**.
 To select an item in the drop-down menu, select the menu.